 An alternative investment includes a set of alternative asset classes that do not fall into the traditional investment assets which include stocks, bonds, and cash.
 Some examples of alternative asset classes include real estate, private equity, hedge funds, annuities, mutual funds, and ETFs.
 Alternative investments have long been used by university endowments with great success.
 For example, Yale University’s endowment was valued at $1 billion in 1985.
 Under David Swensen’s leadership as the fund’s manager, Yale’s Endowment ballooned to $31 billion in 2020.2 Over the past several years, alternative investments have become available to retail investors.3

 Alternative investments are gaining popularity, as more investors are either adding them to their portfolio or increasing their current allocation.
 One important reason alternative investments are becoming popular is diversification.
-According research by Connection Capital, “87 percent of investors plan to maintain, if not increase, the proportion of alternatives in their portfolio as alternatives remain a vital portfolio diversifier.”4 The reason alternatives improve diversification is that they, “behave differently from stocks and bonds, [which helps] balance risk and return.”5 Please be advised that alternative investments are speculative by nature and have various risks including possible lack of liquidity, lack of control, changes in business conditions and devaluation based on the investment, the economy and or regulatory changes.
+According to research by Connection Capital, “87 percent of investors plan to maintain, if not increase, the proportion of alternatives in their portfolio as alternatives remain a vital portfolio diversifier.”4 The reason alternatives improve diversification is that they “behave differently from stocks and bonds, [which helps] balance risk and return.”5 Please be advised that alternative investments are speculative by nature and have various risks including possible lack of liquidity, lack of control, changes in business conditions and devaluation based on the investment, the economy and or regulatory changes.
 As a result, the values of alternative investments do fluctuate resulting in the value at sale being more or less than the original price paid, if a liquid market for the securities is found.

 Before I offer specific retirement advice, let me repeat a mantra that I tell all my clients: The earlier you prepare for retirement, the better off you will be.
-Retirement often creeps up on us and we often find ourselves saying, “where did all the years ago.”
-Below are some concrete steps that in my opinion will help you prepare for retirement:
+Retirement often creeps up on us and we often find ourselves saying, “Where did all the years ago.”
+Below are some concrete steps that in my opinion, will help you prepare for retirement:

 - Monitor your investments prior to retirement and avoid overspending.